Where are they now? The Manchester City XI on David Silva’s debut

 “Within 24 to 36 hours later I was training with him.
 You think, ‘The owners are serious about this, they really want to do it.'”

-The former England international last played professional football for Phoenix Rising in 2017, although his son D’Margio is now on City’s books.
+The former England international last played professional football for Phoenix Rising in 2017, but his son D’Margio is now on City’s books.

 “Other times, I missed the club when I left, but this time it won’t be the same,” he told Canal 13.
 “I won’t go to another team and I’ll retire with this jersey.